 Vista Verde Guest Ranch is a luxury ranch vacation spot in the backwoods of Colorado.
 Here, rates include meals and all beverages; horseback riding; guided hiking, biking, and fly-fishing; river rafting and kayaking; kids’ and teens’ programs; evening barn dances and rodeos; and shuttle service to and from Steamboat Springs.
 After an activity-filled day, tuck into dinner on the ranch (some meals are multicourse and more upscale affairs, while others are served in a more backyard-BBQ style).
 Then, retreat to your cozy log cabin, wrap yourself in the provided spa robes, and hop between the Italian linen sheets.

 Club Med Sandpiper Bay, Florida

 Perhaps the world’s most famous all-inclusive brand, Club Med gave its only U.S.-based property a $28 million renovation in 2011 and introduced the first L’Occitane Spa in America.
 Not only can the resort boast about its excellent kids’ program and full-service nursery, but it also runs a circus school and tennis academy.
 The setting on the sandy banks of the St. Lucie River is perfect for kayaking, sailing, and paddleboarding.

-This affordable old-fashioned summer camp on Minnesota’s Pelican Lake earns raves from families who return year after year, generation after generation.
-The resort is decidedly no-frills and unpretentious—and that’s exactly what devotees love about it.
+This affordable old-fashioned summer camp on Minnesota’s Pelican Lake earns rave reviews from families who return year after year, generation after generation.
+The no-frills resort is decidedly unpretentious — and that’s exactly what devotees love about it.
 Guests stay in rustic lake cabins and come together for a wide array of activities, from pony rides, fishing, kayaking, and scavenger hunts to swimming, tennis, golf, and sailing lessons.
 The American Plan includes all meals and activities.